-For the estimates of accumulated carbon per hectare, equations available in the literature were used, which were for the species and variety (if possible) of trees considered in the plantation, and following the default values and procedures established by the IPCC.
-(2003, 2006) when applicable.
+For the estimates of accumulated carbon per hectare, the equations available in the specialized literature were used, which were for the species and variety (where possible) of trees considered in the plantation, following the default values and procedures established by the IPCC (2003, 2006), when applicable.
+All the results described here can be found in the calculation tool: annex 6.
+Balances de carbono\2015-2023